aimms/user-guide/aimms-ide/CPLEX/MIP Solution Polishing/CPLEX_Polishing_Time.rst

 .. list-table::

    * - 1.
      - Set the general time limit as controlled by the general solvers option **Time Limit**  to 300.0 seconds.
-In CPLEX 22.1, this option controls the total time spent in branch & cut plus solution polishing.
+In CPLEX, this option controls the total time spent in branch & cut plus solution polishing.
    * - 2.
      - Establish a starting condition for solution polishing by setting this option to 100.0 seconds.
 This option controls the time spent in branch & cut before CPLEX switches to polishing.
    * - 3.